 Alternatives to the Landfill

-The City of New Braunfels and Comal County do not have permanent household hazardous waste programs.
-However, there is a local opportunity to keep the CFLs out of the landfill.
-Intact CFLs can be dropped off at our local Home Depot at no charge.
+The City of New Braunfels does not have a permanent household hazardous waste drop-off location.
+However, intact CFLs can be dropped off at several local retailers for no charge.

 Additionally, bulbs and tubes can be diverted from the landfill by purchasing a mail-back service from a number of companies: